Boundary Waters, Minnesota

 Planning Tips

-- Plan portages honestly.
-A 10-mile day with three portages over 100 rods each is harder than 10 miles of open paddling.
-Build in margin, especially with children or inexperienced paddlers.
+Plan portages conservatively.
+A 10-mile day with three portages over 100 rods each is categorically harder than 10 open-water miles.
+Build in margin, particularly with children or paddlers who have not done this before.

-- Bring insect protection.
+Insect protection matters seasonally.
 Black flies peak in late May and early June.
 Mosquitoes follow through July.
-A head net weighs almost nothing and can make evenings at camp tolerable.
+A head net weighs almost nothing.

-- Leave no trace rigorously.
-All food scraps, packaging, and waste must be packed out.
-Bear canisters or proper hanging technique is required for food storage.
-Soap – even biodegradable soap – must be used at least 200 feet from any water source.
+All food waste, packaging, and human waste must be packed out.
+Bear canisters or a properly executed hang are required for food storage.
+Soap, including biodegradable soap, goes at least 200 feet from any water source.